Your Cart

 Yerba mate is a type of tea from South America that has a greenish color and an earthy, herbal aroma.
 It contains polyphenols and other antioxidants that can help boost energy levels.

-2. Energy Vitamins (Vitamin B)
+2. Energy vitamins (vitamin B)

-Among common nutrient shortfalls is vitamin B, and there are multiple important B vitamins for energy.
+Among common nutrient shortfalls for women is vitamin B, and there are multiple important B vitamins for energy.
 In fact, vitamin B12 is also known as the “energy vitamin.”
 One of the best vitamins to boost energy, it supports energy production and keeps blood cells happy and healthy.

 In fact, if you’re not getting enough vitamin B12, one of the first signs can be lower energy levels.
 Because it’s a water-soluble vitamin, your body cannot store extra amounts of B12 and relies on getting the vitamin from the foods you eat or supplements.